KalypsoDev/KalypsoDev/README.md

   webDevelopmentStudies: {
                         googleCertification: "Google IT Automation with Python",
                         femCodersFactoriaF5Certification: "Full-Stack Developer Bootcamp",
+                        aspasiaFormacion: "Level 3 Professional Certificate (590 hours): Development of documents and software components that make up computer applications in distributed environments using web technologies, based on an already prepared technical design, also carrying out their verification, documentation, and implementation."
                     },
   workExperience: {
                     variousSocioEducationalFields: "Work with different NGOs users, and primary and high school students",